hamersaw/inqutil/README.md

 3. cargo build

 ##TODO
-- read probe protobuf file
-- write probe results other than http to sqlite3
+- handle probes and results other than http
-- write probes to sqlite3